sonamsamdupkhangsar/application-rest-service/README.md

 This projects stores application information and the users associated with the application.
 This `application-rest-service` contains the application for a client.
 It can save application with association to clientId and organizationId.
 It can also save user role with groupNames.
  This service requires a jwt-token.
 Once the user is authenticated the user can setup application with user access and groupNames.

-This is a template project for starting a Spring Webflux with R2DBC for Posgresql Maven based project.

 ## Run locally
 ```
 mvn spring-boot:run  -Dspring-boot.run.arguments="--POSTGRES_USERNAME=dummy \
                       --POSTGRES_PASSWORD=dummy \